tc39/test262/CONTRIBUTING.md

 This key names a list of files in the `harness/` directory that will be included in the test environment prior to running the test.
 Filenames **must** include the `.js` extension.

 When some code is used repeatedly across a group of tests, it may be appropriate to define it in a harness file.
-This practice increase test complexity, so it should be applied sparingly.
+This practice increases test complexity, so it should be applied sparingly.

 #### author
 `author: [string]`